junwatu/news-analysis-chatgpt-nodejs-griddb/README.md

 ### Node.js HTTP Server

 HTTP Server is built with Node.js and Express.js, features a primary route `/multinews`.
 This route will return news `id`, `news` data, news `tags` and news `title`.
 The returned data is in JSON format, which simplifies consumption.

+The server response example:

 ```json
 {